LukasKalbertodt/LukasKalbertodt.github.io/_posts/2019-12-01-generalized-autoref-based-specialization.md

 ---

 A few weeks ago, dtolnay [introduced the idea of autoref-based specialization][original-description], which makes it possible to use specialization-like behavior on stable Rust.
-While the approach has some fundamental limitations, some other limitations of this initial description of the technique *can* be overcome.
+While this approach has some fundamental limitations, some other limitations of the technique's initial description *can* be overcome.
-This post describes an adopted version of autoref-based specialization called auto*de*ref-based specialization, which, by introducing two key changes, is more general than the original one and can be used in additional situation.
+This post describes an adopted version of autoref-based specialization -- called auto*de*ref-based specialization -- which, by introducing two key changes, is more general than the original one and can be used in a wider range of situation.

 [original-description]: https://github.com/dtolnay/case-studies/tree/master/autoref-specialization